neocogent/sqlchain/README.md

 sqlchain-api now uses the gevent.websocket module to provide a WSGI based server.
 In theory, thousands of connections could use either the websocket, or more simply, the long polling *sync* api.
 Yay, C10k!

 I've now added the **blkdat** module that allows syncing directly from block files.
-This allows sync to sql even as bitcoind syncs itself, saving a lot of time on low-end systems.
+This allows syncing to sql even as bitcoind syncs itself, saving a lot of time on low-end systems.
 This module includes support for "throttling" a pruning node.
-It can pause/resume as needed to ensure data isn;t pruned before being sync'd.
+It can pause/resume as needed to ensure data isn't pruned before being sync'd to mysql.

 Testing and development is under way to run sqlChain (optionally) on top of a pruning bitcoind node, providing full querying with much lower storage demands compared to other API stacks.
 I expect that a full Electrum server can be run in ~28 GB, and sync each block in 5-10 seconds.
 The blockchain is currently close to 51GB and the regular Electrum server adds another 20GB - so this is quite a savings for users who want to run on a VPS where SSD space costs money every month.
 Also, with sqlChain you do not need to trust a utxo download - it is built from bitcoind (even from a pruning node).